 Fixed Term Employment Contract (Maternity and Sickness Cover)

-This Fixed Term Employment Contract (Maternity and Sickness Cover) is designed to be used where an employee is taken on, on a temporary basis, to cover another employee’s absence through maternity leave or sickness.
+This Fixed Term Employment Contract (Maternity and Sickness Cover) is designed to be used where an employee is recruited, on a temporary basis, to cover another employee’s absence through maternity leave or sickness.
 This contract can be used for a variety of different jobs where such an employee is needed.

 Fixed term employees have the same minimum rights as permanent workers and are protected by the Fixed-Term Employees (Prevention of Less Favourable Treatment) Regulations 2002.
 These regulations state that any clause which purports to waive rights regarding unfair dismissal or redundancy is void.